 What drives us

-We undertake the detailed theoretical analysis of a number of challenging problems at the interface between applied mathematics, applied nonlinear dynamics/pattern formation and engineering science, at the highest level internationally.
-Some of the very ambitious and exciting projects are highlighted below and on our projects page.
+We undertake the detailed theoretical analysis of a number of challenging problems at the interface between applied mathematics, complex multiscale systems and engineering systems, at the highest level internationally.
+Some of the very ambitious and exciting projects are highlighted on our projects page.
 These projects are of paramount scientific and technological significance.
 The suggested solutions represent new avenues of inquiry for which there is no existing theory.
 Using cutting-edge analytical and computational tools we are trying to develop a generic fundamental understanding of several complex engineering science systems.
 The ultimate goal is the establishment of rational theoretical frameworks for the study of such systems that will ultimately result in a step-change of their fundamental understanding.